-It happened again when the craft re-entered the earth’s atmosphere.
 For nearly three minutes on every space flight reentry, heat and disruption cause a communication blackout.
-Because of variables associated with Apollo 13’s damaged condition, their re-entry extended to more than four minutes.
-When the normal three minutes came and went, Houston began trying to reestablish radio contact, fearing the worst:
+But because of in-flight damage, Apollo 13’s famed re-entry extended to more than four minutes.
+As the three-minute mark came and went, NASA’s Mission Control Center in Houston began trying to reestablish radio contact, fearing the worst:

 “Odyssey, this is Houston.
 Do you read?”
 (Silence)